 White Curl Grub

-Acelepryn GR provides ongoing protection from lawn grub for up to 6-months.
-It can also eradicate cutworms, armyworms and sod webworms.
-Acelepryn is ideal for larger areas and long-term pest control.
-This is why we recommend Acelepryn.
-Acelepryn provides safe and effective control of these bugs while minimising the impact on the environment and non-target organisms, such as bees and earthworms.
-Therefore, now is a great time to spread it and protect your lawn.
+To safeguard your lawn against lawn grubs and other pests, we recommend Acelepryn GR.
+This exceptional product provides up to 6 months of continuous protection from lawn grubs and can also eradicate cutworms, armyworms, and sod webworms.
+Acelepryn is especially suited for larger areas and long-term pest control.
+The beauty of Acelepryn lies in its ability to effectively control these bugs while minimizing any adverse impact on the environment and non-target organisms such as bees and earthworms.
+Now is the perfect time to apply Acelepryn and shield your lawn from these pests.

-Acelepryn insecticide provides season-long control of grubs and caterpillars in a single application.
-The efficiency and longevity of performance of this product mean your lawn is free of trouble for longer and because Acelepryn is exempt from poison scheduling, personal protection requirements are reduced.
-As well, Acelepryn GR is a non-spray option, which means it’s easier to use.
+When it comes to insecticides, Acelepryn offers season-long control of grubs and caterpillars with just a single application.
+Its efficiency and long-lasting performance ensure that your lawn remains trouble-free for an extended period.
+Moreover, Acelepryn is exempt from poison scheduling, reducing personal protection requirements.
+Additionally, Acelepryn GR is a non-spray option, making it user-friendly and convenient to use.

-As a little bonus for this treatment, these Active Constituent are often present in many commercially used products for treating Ants and other insect activity.
-So while you get the benefit of ridding your beautiful lawn of those pesky grubs, you should also see reduced numbers of Ants, lawn Beetle, African Black Beetles and Cockroaches!
+As a bonus, the active constituents found in these treatments are often present in many commercially used products for treating ants and other insect activity.
+So, while you rid your lawn of pesky grubs, you may also notice reduced numbers of ants, lawn beetles, African black beetles, and cockroaches.